AndreBaltazar8/ablac/docs/standard-library.md

 boundary also provides fixed-signature call-through-address operations for native extension entry points.
 Each operation encodes its exact pointer and integer lanes; there is no unchecked variadic call surface.
+Native counter integrations can use the monotonic atomic `i64` fetch-add operation instead of introducing a foreign runtime helper or data race.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid`